ventus-ag/docs/_docs/tutorials/creating-custom-images.md

 ## Prerequisites:

 For this tutorial you need:
+* *Have a created API User in Ventus Portal.*
-* Create new API User, if you do not already have it, by following up the instructions on the next page - [API Users](https://ventuscloud.eu/docs/coretasks/api-users) and execute OpenRC file of the created Api User:
+If you don't, follow the instructions on the next page - [API Users](https://ventuscloud.eu/docs/coretasks/api-users)

+* *Execute OpenRC file of that Api User:*
 ```
 . openrc
 ```
-* Prepare your own image that you want to upload to the Ventus portal.
+* *Prepare your own image that you want to upload to the Ventus portal.*
 In our case, we use just one of the Ubuntu images, but you can upload your own unique image that should be located locally:
 ```
 wget https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img
 ```
 ## Create/upload an image

-1) To get a list of all available images for your project use `openstack image list` command:
+1) **To get a list of all available images** for your project use next command:
 ```
 openstack image list
 ```